zachlaguna/openai-cs-agents-demo/README.md

 1. **Start with a seat change request:**
    - User: "Can I change my seat?"
-   - The triage agent will recognize your intent and route you to the Seat Booking Agent.
+   - The Triage Agent will recognize your intent and route you to the Seat Booking Agent.

 2. **Seat Booking:**
-   - Seat Booking Agent: "Can you confirm your confirmation number is 8F2KB3?
-Once confirmed, please let me know your desired seat number."
+   - The Seat Booking Agent will ask to confirm your confirmation number and ask if you know which seat you want to change to or if you would like to see an interactive seat map.
-   - User: "Yes, that's correct.
-I'd like seat 23A."
+   - You can either ask for a seat map or ask for a specific seat directly, for example seat 23A.
    - Seat Booking Agent: "Your seat has been successfully changed to 23A.
 If you need further assistance, feel free to ask!"

 3. **Flight Status Inquiry:**